-Damien Sayre Chazelle (born January 19, 1985) is an American film director and screenwriter.
+Damien Sayre Chazelle, born on January 19, 1985 in Providence, Rhode Island, is an American film director and screenwriter.

-In addition to his work writing and directed the aforementioned films, he also is a graduate of Harvard University, penned The Last Exorcism Part II and 10 Cloverfield Lane, the latter of which he was tapped to direct but ultimately chose to focus on La La Land instead.
+In addition to his work writing and directing the aforementioned films, he is a graduate of Harvard University and worked for numerous years as a "writer-for-hire" in Los Angeles after he graduated.
+Alongside the aforementioned Grand Piano, he also penned The Last Exorcism Part II and was brought in to rewrite 10 Cloverfield Lane, the directing gig of which he ultimately turned down to focus on Whiplash.

 At the 89th Academy Awards, Chazelle was honored with the Best Director Oscar for La La Land and, at 32 years of age, is the youngest person ever to receive the award.